3 new supermarkets coming to Charleston area in new year; new downtown restaurant to open

 Three relatively new players on the Charleston-area supermarket scene are expected to expand or open their first venues in the new year.

-Low-cost competitors Aldi and Lidl and new player Opie plan to open new grocery stores over the coming months.
+Low-cost competitors Aldi and Lidl and newcomer Opie plan to open new grocery stores over the coming months.

-Drive-thru concept Opie is the farthest along and is under construction on U.S. Highway 17 across from Olive Branch AME Church in Mount Pleasant.
+Drive-thru concept Opie is the furthest along and is under construction on U.S. Highway 17 just south of Mount Pleasant Towne Centre and across from Olive Branch AME Church.

 The store could open by the spring, according to an email from a company representative.
 Hiring is expected to begin soon.